-The options very depending on the type of data source.

-- 3. Change the values as necessary and click Test Connection to ensure the connection is valid. - A banner at the top of the page displays a message: Connection successful or Connection failed. - 4.
+- The options displayed depend on the type of data source selected. - Change the values as necessary and click Test Connection to ensure the connection is valid.
+A banner at the top of the page displays a message: Connection successful or Connection failed. - 4.
 If the connection test fails, check the values you entered, or check that the data is available from the service you specify, and test the connection again. - 5.
 When the test succeeds, click Submit.